chrissimpkins/Crunch/benchmarks/README.md

 You will see the results in your terminal.

-The optimized image files remain in the benchmarks directory after execution for your review.
+The optimized image files remain in the `benchmarks/img` subdirectory after execution for your review.
 To clean the optimized files, use the following command:

 ```
 $ make clean